goblinhero/tofticles-blog/content/2023/Rant-Azure-Portal.md

     Properties
     Locks                       Locks

 Three(!) out of eight menu items are the same.
 Everything else (including the things I need) are completely different.
-Nothing is called 'Firewall' (which is what I looking for to allow connections from my workstation).
+Nothing is called 'Firewall' (which is what I am looking for to allow connections from my workstation).
 If I use the search box - no results for 'Firewall'.
 I've clicked every single item under 'Settings' - no where is 'firewall' found.

 Dear Microsoft - do you know what that signals to me?
 That you have no idea where you're going.
 There's no strategy, just project groups milling around, adding things willy-nilly because 'we can always change it later'.
 This does not inspire confidence - it inspires uncertainty as in: 'I wonder how long the thing I'm making will keep working'.
 And the problem does not stop with nice people working for free for you - Microsoft's own guides, tutorials and other resources are similarly out-of-date.